This post documents my final project for User Experience Design with June Ahn

 Understanding the problem

 In the age of the computer and the internet, many aspects of music performance, composition and production are easy to self-teach.
-However, music theory remains an obstacle for many bedroom producers and pop musicians (not to mention schooled musicians!)
+However, music theory remains an obstacle for bedroom producers and pop musicians (not to mention schooled musicians!)
 There are so many chords and scales and rules and technical vocabulary, all of which have to be applied in all twelve keys.
-To make matters worse, terminology hangs around long after its historical context has disappeared.
-We no longer know what the Greek modes sound like, but we use their names to describe modern scales.
-C-sharp and D-flat were different pitches in historical tuning systems, but now both names describe the same pitch.
-The harmonic and melodic minor scales are named after a stylistic rule for writing melodies that was abandoned hundreds of years ago.
-And so on.
+To make matters worse, terminology hangs around long after its historical context has disappeared:

 Most existing theory resources draw on the Western classical tradition, using examples and conventions from a repertoire most contemporary musicians and listeners find unfamiliar.
 Furthermore, these resources presume the ability to read standard music notation.
 Web resources that do address popular music are usually confusing and riddled with errors.
 I have worked with Soundfly to fill this vacuum by creating high-quality online courses aimed at popular musicians.
 Even with the best teaching resources, though, theory remains daunting.
 Exploring different chords and scales on an instrument requires significant technical mastery, and many musicians give up before ever reaching that point.

-The aQW is intended to ease music theory learning by making scales and chords easy to discover even by complete novices.
-Our expectation is that after explorers are able to try theory ideas out in a low-pressure and creative setting, they will be motivated to put them to work playing instruments, composing or producing.
+The aQW is intended to ease music theory learning by making scales and chords easy to discover, even by complete novices.
+Our expectation is that after explorers are able to try theory ideas out in a low-pressure and creative setting, they will be motivated to put these ideas to work while playing instruments, composing, or producing.
 Alternatively, users can simply perform and compose directly with the aQW itself.

 Social and technical context